-* This is part one of a two-part series that takes a deep dive into choosing the right test automation solution for your team’s needs.
-Part One focuses on what you should look for in the technology itself, while Part Two will focus on looking beyond the technology and evaluating the vendor’s business model.
+* part one of a two-part series takes a deep dive into choosing the right test automation solution for your team’s needs.
+Part One focuses on what you should look for in the technology itself, while Part Two focuses on looking beyond the technology and evaluating the vendor’s business model.
 Part Two will be posted on 11/17/22.

-The guide below will provide clarity on what to look for, as well as what questions to ask to ensure you select the right solution for your team’s needs.
+The guide below will clarify what to look for and what questions to ask to ensure you select the right solution for your team’s needs.
 We will start by discussing the technology, of course.

 The key considerations for a product evaluation of a Salesforce-specific testing solution fall into four categories:

 |Test resilience or fragility||How well does the solution morph to the needs of the rest of the organization by using a single test that can run across numerous contexts?|

 |Polymorphism and reusability||How well can the system run end-to-end tests that reach adjacent non-Salesforce systems?|

 |Ease of use and learning||What skills and experience levels are required to create, maintain, and run tests|